local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-dcjam-updated.md

 - Can I re-use any old source code?
 You may re-use helper libraries and classes that makes little sense to write again from scratch.
 - Can I start working on the game before the jam starts?
 No. The game must be a new game project started and finished within the jam time frame, not just another week of work on an existing one.
 - Can I put a price tag on my game?
 The game must be free to download and play to the end.
 A commercial version of the game may of course be released after the jam ends, perhaps with added content and features.
-- Can I use AI generated content?
-Yes, provided you are not including any illegal or copyright infringing content.

-- Can I use pre-made assets or asset packs?
-You may use 3rd party asset packs, stock music or sound effects but must attribute them according to their licenses.
-If you have assets or asset packs you've made yourself that is also accepted.
-    - **TBD, depending on rules regarding open assets**
+- Can I use **AI generated content or pre-made assets or asset packs**? **No, you must use the provided limited assets, and any bonus assets made for the jam must be made by the jam participants.**

 ## Rating

 - TBD

+## Recommendations

+- Copy from [DCJam](<https://itch.io/jam/dcjam2024>) but add default of Q/E for strafe

 ## Prizes